Zach McKinstry Player Props: Tigers vs. Padres

 Zach McKinstry At The Plate

-- He has hit a home run in seven games this season (7.9%), homering in 2.3% of his chances at the plate.

-- McKinstry has had at least one RBI in 19.1% of his games this year (17 of 89), with more than one RBI five times (5.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- McKinstry has had an RBI in 17 games this season (18.9%), including five multi-RBI outings (5.6%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 37 of 89 games this season, and more than once 3 times.
+- In 42.2% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (3.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.